 Scope of projects will normally be at the intersections of industry, business process or function, and technology.
 Students will understand how technologies are adopted, implemented, and exploited in given business situations.
-The accent and focus will be on the management side of such technologies, with technology viewed as an enabler of strategy, efficiency,and scale or for inducing new methods of working and leading to new business processes.
+The focus will be on the management side of such technologies, with technology viewed as an enabler of strategy, efficiency and scale or for inducing new methods of working and leading to new business processes.

-Projects requiring cursory knowledge of technology or software development cannot be completely ruled out.
-Hence, in such cases, the team’s composition will have skillsets that will address the technical needs of the project.
+Projects requiring basic knowledge of technology or software development cannot be completely ruled out.
+Hence, in such cases, DEM will ensure that each team will have at least one member with the necessary skillsets that will address the technical needs of the project.

-Software development skills or prior experience in digital is not a pre-requisite for this program.
+Software development skills or prior experience in digital are not a pre-requisite for this program.

 6. Who will be teaching the courses in DEM?
 What will be the faculty’s profile?

 DEM is a program that has been conceptualized through interactions with industry professionals and business leaders.
 The emphasis on understanding management principles in the context of digital business has been highlighted by practitioners, who wish to see graduates being able to apply management principles involving data, technology, and people.
 Thus, the program is structured to draw on academicians, researchers, and practitioners to teach various aspects of management in the digital context.
 Industry professionals and adjunct faculty are also involved in the development and delivery of the pedagogy.